-Conflict Kitchen is a take out restaurant that only serves cuisine from countries with which the United States is in conflict.
-The food is served out of a take-out style storefront that rotates identities every six months to highlight another country.
+Conflict Kitchen is a take out restaurant that only serves cuisine from regions with which the United States is in conflict.
+The food is served out of a take-out style storefront that rotates identities every six months to highlight another country or region.

-Conflict Kitchen is co-founded by STUDIO fellow Jon Rubin and Dawn Weleski and is funded by the Sprout Fund, The Waffle Shop, The Benter Foundation, the Center for the Arts in Society, the STUDIO for Creative Inquiry, and the sale of food.
+Conflict Kitchen is co-founded by STUDIO fellow Jon Rubin and Dawn Weleski and is funded by the Sprout Fund, The Waffle Shop, The Benter Foundation, the Center for the Arts in Society, the Frank-Ratchye STUDIO for Creative Inquiry, and the sale of food.
 Graphic design by Brett Yasko.
-Architectural design by Pablo Garcia of POiNT.
+Architectural design by POiNT.

 Special thanks to Illah Nourbakhsh, Sohrab Kashani, Marti Louw, Najibah Tursonzadah, Mohammed Sidky, Lourdes Hann, and all of those from the Iranian, Afghan, and Venezuelan communities who supplied us with their advice and perspectives.